 PHIL 035.
 Environmental Ethics

 POLS 037.
-Introduction to GIS for Social and Environmental Analysis (also SOAN 030P)
+Introduction to GIS for Social and Environmental Analysis (Cross-listed as SOAN 030P)

 POLS 043.
 Environmental Policy and Politics

 POLS 088.
 Governance and Environmental Issue in China (Cross-listed as CHIN 088)

 SOAN 020M.
 Race, Gender, and Environment

 SOAN 030P.
 Introduction to GIS for Social and Environmental Analysis (Cross-listed as POLS 037)

 Cognate and Interdisciplinary Courses

 The following are Swarthmore courses that are either (1) relevant to environmental studies but not central enough to justify their inclusion in the preceding groups or (2) focus primarily on the environment and are interdisciplinary in nature: